t-redactyl/blog/content/2015-12-15-ggplot-graphs-part-1-line-graphs.md

 <img src="/figure/line10-1.png" title="plot of chunk line10" alt="plot of chunk line10" style="display: block; margin: auto;" />

 ## Using 'The Economist' theme
 There are a wider range of pre-built themes available as part of the `ggthemes` package (more information on these [here](https://cran.r-project.org/web/packages/ggthemes/vignettes/ggthemes.html)).
 Below we've applied `theme_economist()`, which approximates graphs in the Economist magazine.
 It is also important that the font change argument inside `theme` is optional and it's only to obtain a more similar result compared to the original.
-For an exact result you need 'Officina Sans'which is a commercial font and is available [here](http://www.myfonts.com/fonts/itc/officina-sans/).
+For an exact result you need 'Officina Sans' which is a commercial font and is available [here](http://www.myfonts.com/fonts/itc/officina-sans/).

 ```r